 How would you describe your creative style?

 I hand draw all my designs, which creates quite a personal feel to my designs.
-I then apply colour (which is generally quite bold) and edit these hand drawn images digitally using photoshop.
-I like combining hand drawings with digital design, and digital programmes such as photoshop are brilliant for creating repeat patterns.
-My work is quite detailed and I generally use pencil to create my patterns, however I do enjoy combining pencil and paint, as I feel these two mediums create quite unique pattern designs.
+I then apply colour (which is generally quite bold) and edit these hand-drawn images digitally using photoshop.
+I like combining hand drawings with digital design, and digital programmes such as Photoshop are brilliant for creating repeat patterns.
+My work is quite detailed and I generally use a pencil to create my patterns, however, I do enjoy combining pencil and paint, as I feel these two mediums create quite unique pattern designs.

 What’s your inspiration?